ndf-zz/remootio-adapter/util/hhconfig/README.md

 ## Usage

 Connect serial adapter to computer, launch hhconfig utility.
-Select comport if required, then attach serial cable to hay hoist console port.
+Enter device pin number if applicable, select comport if required, then attach serial cable to hay hoist console port.

 Current status is displayed on the top line.
 Use